Tamil LGBTQ people: Pre-colonial

+Buddhism has no significant history of condemnation of homosexual acts.
+The Manimekalai, a literary work written by Buddhist poet Satthanar, tells the story of how Buddha would show compassion to people of a city, and includes a man cross-dressing and a Jain monk as main characters.

-A number of artwork and records exist that can attest to the freedoms enjoyed by homosexuals prior to colonialism, including religious statues such as the ones at Tanjore.
-Similarly Buddhism has no significant history of condemnation of homosexual acts.
+A number of artwork and records exist that can attest to the freedoms enjoyed by homosexuals prior to colonialism, including religious statues such as at Tanjore.

 Homosexuals are catered for in the Kama Sutra and other Hindu medical books.
 The Kama Sutra was written around the 2nd century AD by Vātsyāyana, and it says that homosexual sex "is to be engaged in and enjoyed for its own sake as one of the arts" and devotes a chapter to describing the acts of homosexual and third gender sex.